MengyuWu/ADB-HW1-MW2907/README.txt

 	ex. ant bingRun -Dargs='pb71DGWbKoLI5Vki6bTSeAIM4otYkmdXMqSV+s/WvP0 0.9 taj mahal'

 d).
 Internal Design:
-constant.java:
-	This class contains constants such as the Bing Account Key, the alpha/beta/gamma values for the Rocchio Algorithm, and the stop words to be filtered out. bingRun.java:
+constant.java:This class contains constants such as the Bing Account Key, the alpha/beta/gamma values for the Rocchio Algorithm, and the stop words to be filtered out.

-	The main class.
-Its most prominent functions include taking and validating the user's arguments, running the iteration loop, and computing the terms to be added to the query string in the next iteration (if necessary) based on the Rocchio Algorithm. bingHelper.java:
+bingRun.java: The main class.
+Its most prominent functions include taking and validating the user's arguments, running the iteration loop, and computing the terms to be added to the query string in the next iteration (if necessary) based on the Rocchio Algorithm.

-	A helper class that uses the Bing API to retrieve the top ten documents matching the query.
+bingHelper.java: A helper class that uses the Bing API to retrieve the top ten documents matching the query.
 It forms a connection with the server, retrieves data using this connection, and converts the data into Document objects.

-Document.java:
-	Each document returned from the server is an instance of this class.
+Document.java: Each document returned from the server is an instance of this class.
 This class contains methods for showing document contents to the user (name, url, description), calculating term frequency and adding any new words into the set of all terms, and calculating the tf-idf for each term in the document.

-Term.java:
-	Each term has a term (name) and weight.
+Term.java: Each term has a term (name) and weight.

-AllTerms.java:
-	Contains methods for calculating document frequency (the number of docs that have Term t), and keeps a set of all unique terms encountered...
+AllTerms.java: Contains methods for calculating document frequency (the number of docs that have Term t), and keeps a set of all unique terms encountered...

 QueryVector.java: